vootbd/vootbd/README.md

 I am a Solutions Architect currently working with AWS cloud <img src="images/aws.png" width="10%">.

-🚀 With over a decade of experience, I've honed my skills in crafting appropiate solutions for different cases.
-My journey is all about utilizing diverse technologies to design, develop, and deploy solutions while gaining deep insights into customers' needs and product usage, where I try incorparate stable opensource applications.
+🚀 With over a decade of experience, I've honed my skills in crafting appropriate solutions for different cases.
+My journey is all about utilizing diverse technologies to design, develop, and deploy solutions while gaining deep insights into customers' needs and product usage, where I try to incorporate stable opensource applications.

-👨‍🏭 Leading and mentoring AWS team in aamra networks limited, specificallt fosucing in partnership development and business expansion.
+👨‍🏭 Leading and mentoring AWS team in aamra networks limited, specifically focusing in partnership development and business expansion.

 🛠️ My tech toolkit includes bash, python scripting, proxmox, vmware virtualization, AWS, CGP, azure, oracle cloud, fortigate, sophos, pfsense firewall and migrating towards devops, devsecops, gitops, SRE and application automation and integration.

 🔐 Industry Authentication standards like LDAP, AZURE AD or oAuth2

-🧠 When it comes to problem-solving finding a way for complex secnario is my gift.
+🧠 When it comes to problem-solving finding a way for complex scenario is my gift.

 🌱 I’m currently learning CKA